BlaireLeone/bulma-clean-theme/the-moray-eel.md

 Moray eels encompass over 200 species of eels, with a wide variety of sizes and colors.
 Their coloring ranges from black to orange to green with a spectrum of speckled, spotted, or striped patterns.
 Some species also have camouflaging abilities.
 Morays will live in marine or brackish waters, but they most prefer warm-watered coral reefs.

 Morays are known for their serpentine like body and large head, with a long snout and big piercing eyes.
 Running down the length of their back, is a long, but short dorsal fin that merges at the end with their tale.
-Though mostly hunting for other fish, they also eat mollusks, like octopus, or hard-shelled invertebrates, like crabs.
+Though mostly hunting for other fish, they also eat mollusks (like octopus) or hard-shelled invertebrates (like crabs).

-Moray eels also have a few rows of small sharp front in their mouths, which are pointed backward, like a fishhook, to keep their prey from escaping.
+Moray eels also have a few rows of small sharp front teeth, which are pointed backward, like a fishhook, to keep their prey from escaping.

 ![](/img/eels-2-3.jpg)